How to Create On-Demand Delivery App: Features, Cost, and Monetization

 On-demand delivery app concept (Source: Dribbble)

-However, you can choose the Flutter app development.
+However, you can choose the Flutter app development services to optimize the development expenses.
 Flutter is a promising technology from Google that lets developers create cross-platform apps with a single codebase.
 Results are impressive — two native-like mobile apps within a smaller budget.

 Top KPIs